tonomb/crypto-runa/README.md

 The exercise requires docker to be installed.

-In the repo root directory, run `docker-compose up --build` to process all transactions
+1. In the repo root directory, run `yarn install` to gather all dependencies.

+2. Then run `docker-compose up --build` to process all transactions

 ## Notes